mpeschke/atmel-at89s51-mcu-examples/README.md

 # Example 1 - Interfacing the MCU with the HITACHI HD44780 LCD Controller (8-bit Data Registers)

 The HITACHI HD44780 is a dot matrix liquid crystal display controller popular in the 1980s.
 Common display sizes are (columns x lines): 8x1, 16x2, 20x2 and 20x4, able to display up to 80 different characters (ASCII and Japanese Kana).
-The LCD offers 16 contacts, designed to easily connected with Intel MCS-51 based MCUs XRAM interface.
+The LCD offers 16 contacts, designed to easily connect with the Intel MCS-51 based MCU's XRAM interface.

 Source: https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller